harusametime/harusametime.github.io/_posts/2018-04-14-debugging_mxnet.md

   - github
   - Python
 ---
-What should we do after we debug codes in MxNet
+What should we do for debugging codes in MxNet

 ## Debugging after you find a bug
 - Fork the MxNet reposiotry, and git clone the repository into your PC.